Cairns Destination Guide

-Reef, Rainforest and Outback … Cairns is the only place in the world where two World Heritage-listed sites – the Great Barrier Reef and the Wet Tropics Rainforest – lie side by side and for the more adventurous; Australia’s outback is also just a short travel away.
-From 7-9am each morning over 100 day tours depart and within 2 hours visitors can be in the middle of the Great Barrier Reef, expansive outback or a 110 million year old rainforest.
-Mike Ball Dive Expeditions, with the benefit of local knowledge on their side, can assist you in planning any additional tours and excursions you may wish to undertake while in Cairns.
+Spoilsport departs from Cairns, the only place in the world where two World Heritage-listed sites – the Great Barrier Reef and the Wet Tropics Rainforest – lie side by side.
+Within two hours you can be in the middle of the Great Barrier Reef, the expansive desert outback or a 110 million year old rainforest.
+It’s a beautiful part of the world so while you’re here why not take some time to explore the area.

 Raft through World-Heritage listed rainforest on the Tully River or experience the Barron Gorge on a half-day Barron River Rafting adventure.
-Tours cater to people of all experience levels, from the novice to the advanced.
+Tours cater to people of all experience levels.

 An immersive experience where you’ll see, hear, smell and become part of the tropical rainforest environment.
 Glide above the canopy in comfortable six-person gondola cabins over a line 7.5km long with two rainforest stops along the way.

 Hop aboard this historic train on a slow and winding route through the rainforest from Cairns to Kuranda.
 The journey passes spectacular waterfalls and the stunning Barron Gorge.

 A stunning World Heritage area, the Daintree Forest is the largest area of tropical rainforest in Australia.
 It is rich with life with one hectare containing around 30,000 different species of plants, reptiles, mammals, birds and insects.